 Hasty Generalization

-As an example: all Muslims want to kill you.
+As an example, all Muslims want to kill you.

 Missing the Point

 Read enough arguments on a shitty political meme comment section, and you will see that most people missed the point.
-People who made the original post or reposted the meme usually went with it because the conclusions made them feel justified, but really the premise doesn’t back up the conclusion.
+People who made the original post or reposted the meme usually went with it because the conclusions made them feel justified, but the premise doesn’t back up the conclusion.

 Make sure your argument backs up your conclusion.